This post may contain affiliate links. Please read our disclosure policy.

 Chicken tenders in a seasoned buttermilk in a glass bowl.

-Make the Dressing – In a medium bowl whisk together the ranch seasoning, mayo, buttermilk, and BBQ sauce.
-Keep sealed and refrigerated until ready to use.
+Whisk together the ranch seasoning, mayo, buttermilk, and BBQ sauce in a medium bowl until smooth.
+Cover and refrigerate until ready to use.

 Chicken tenders in a bowl of panko breadcrumbs.